-For the fundamental organisational structure please refer to Section B.1.
+An overview of the risk managements organisational structure is provided in Section B.1 above.

 The risk management function consists of three primary components: the Risk Committee, the Chief Risk Officer and the risk monitoring function.

 Risk Committee

 The tasks of the Risk Committee - the body charged with the monitoring and coordination of risk management - are derived from the rules of procedure regarding the Risk Committee.
 The scope of decision-making for the Risk Committee lies within the boundaries of risk appetite set by the Executive Board.
 Changes, and any instances of increase in risk appetite, require the approval of the Executive Board.
 Further tasks include quality assurance of the ORSA process and monitoring of the implementation of risk-related measures.
 The Risk Committee also receives the model change reports according to the model change policy.